 Abstract

-Despite all advances in emerging and creative breeding techniques, the fundamental role of studying and identifying new genetic material as the first input to plant breeding remains undeniable.
-A globally distributed linseed collection from IPK plus a few other genotypes were field evaluated for yield and its components over two years.
-Results revealed the existence of great variability in this collection mainly attributable to the genetic factors (72.6%) rather than geographical origin (6.4%) or experimental years (20.9%).
-Among the traits, seed-size features had relatively higher heritability (H2).
-The genetic gain from selection for eight of the traits is expected to be more than 10%, and specifically high for yield per plant (35.12%), plant height (32.48%), number of branches per plant (31.89%), and thousand seed weight (25.26%).
-The collection is not subjected to population structure based on the lack of pronounced geographical variances.
-However, a structural network of relationships existed among plant height and almost all other traits, which must be considered if the present collection is to be used for association mapping.
+Despite all advances in breeding techniques, the fundamental role of studying and identifying new genetic material remains undeniable.
+A globally distributed diversity panel of linseed randomly selected from IPK gene bank (Gatersleben, Germany) plus a few other genotypes were field evaluated for yield per plant, plant height, number of branches and capsules per plant, capsule diameter, capsule seed number, 1000-seed weight, seed length and width, seed oil and protein over two years to investigate (i) existing genetic variability, (ii) possible correlation between traits and (iii) potential elite lines.
+Results revealed the existence of great variability in this diversity panel mainly attributable to the genetic factors (72.6%) rather than geographical origin (6.4%) or experimental years (20.9%).
+Expected genetic advance showed the potential selection gains were expected to be > 10% for eight traits if 5% of the accessions were selected.
+Among the traits, seed-size features had relatively higher broad sense heritability and showed the strongest correlation with seed yield.
+Five elite lines were identified, among which an Indian landrace had the highest seed yield potential.

-Keywords: Genetic and phenotypic diversity; Agronomic traits; Seed quality traits; Genetic and phenotypic correlation; Core collection; Linseed; Flax
+Keywords: Genetic and phenotypic diversity; Agronomic traits; Seed quality traits; Genetic and phenotypic correlation; Diversity panel; Linseed; Flax

 1. Introduction

 Linseed (Linum usitatisimum L.) belongs to the Linaceae family, and its domestication in Near East dates back to more than 7000 years ago (Christopher A. Cullis, 2019).
 It is considered one of the founder crops due to its ancestral role in providing the raw material needed for human life (Chandrawati et al., 2017).
 Linseed has been anciently cultivated with two distinct purposes of seed oil and stem fiber (Christopher A. Cullis, 2019).
-Continuous manipulation to better achieve these two goals have led to the diversification of linseed into two main types: seed and fiber linseed.
+Continuous manipulation to better achieve these two goals have led to the diversification of linseed into two main types: seed and fiber flax.
 The two are significantly different in terms of morphological traits and growth patterns.
-Taller main stem with fewer branches are the characteristics that distinguish the fiber type plants from the linseed types that produce more seeds (Diederichsen & Ulrich, 2009; Liu, Chen, Long, Shuai, & Long, 2011).
+Generally, taller main stem with fewer branches are the main characteristics that distinguish the fiber type plants from the linseed types that produce more seeds (Diederichsen & Ulrich, 2009; Liu, Chen, Long, Shuai, & Long, 2011).
+However, based on a formal distinction of cultivated flax, four different convarieties exist for this plant: (I) genotypes with spontaneously opening capsules (convar. crepitans); (II) genotypes that are solely cultivated for stem fiber which have technical stem length over 70 cm with branches confined to the most upper stem part (convar. elongatum); (III) flax plants in this group grown only for seed use, considering their large seeds with 1000-seed weight over 9 g (convar. mediterraneum); and (IV) genotypes with intermediate characteristics which are used to produce both seed and fiber (convar. usitatissimum) (Diederichsen & Yong-Bi, 2006).

 Linseed oil contains very high amounts of linolenic fatty acid (more than 50% of total fatty acids), which leads to high drying and oxidation rate; therefore, it is widely used in the paint, ink, putty, and varnish industries.
-In recent decades, the textile industry has also developed valuable products from flax fiber with numerous applications.
+Besides the historical utilization of flax fiber, in recent decades, the textile industry has also developed high-value products from flax fiber with applications in automotive, construction, biofuel, and pulp industries.
 As a result, industries currently dominate the world demand for flaxseed.
 Nevertheless, due to its exclusive nutrient contents including oil (almost 40%) protein (16 to 32%), dietary fiber (20 to 28%), and a considerable amount of lignan, recently, linseed is thriving in the human food and livestock industry too (Oomah, 2001; Herchi et al., 2012; You et al., 2017).